 The whole system was driven by L-Acoustics LA12x and LA8 amps and Adlib’s Lake LM44 control rack was used for EQ and signal distribution.

 Adlib’s new DiGiCo SD12 consoles were the house desks, running as an A&B system for optimal act changeover times.

 For stage monitors, Adlib also supplied three ARCS a side and SB28s for sidefills, 16 Adlib MP5 wedges and two L-Acoustics DV subs.

-The spectacular lighting shows presented during the festival were made possible thanks to lighting rig that included various Martin and Clay Paky lighting fixtures, further complemented by MDG theONE, which provided haze on stage.
+The spectacular lighting shows presented during the festival were made possible thanks to a lighting rig supplied by Adlib’s lighting hire department that included various Martin and Clay Paky lighting fixtures, further complemented by MDG theONE, which provided haze on stage.

 Martin Mac Viper Profiles, Martin Mac Viper Washes, Martin Mac Quantum Washes, Clay Paky Mythos 2’s and Clay Paky Stormy cc’s populated the rig, whilst at Front of House there were two grandMA2 Lites and two High End Systems Full Boar 4‘s to control them.

 Adlib supplied a Green-GO wireless comms system to communicate between the crew onstage and the operators at front of house.